Tools for Site Audit include a sitemap generator tool, a website auditor tool, index status checker for Google,

 (description meta-tag), first-level headers of documents (h1 tag), page content and HTTP codes.
 You can set

 Watcher to send you alerts when a website changes.
-Display them in the Informer or get to your email.
+Display them in the Notification Center or get to your email.
 Each

 message contains a link.
 Click a link to access a page with a detailed report of all changes Watcher revealed.